AmmarTaradifa/Capstone-Bangkit-2023-BoBy/README.md

 BoBy - Body Balancy is an application that is used to tell people if they are get overweight or they body just in ideal condition.

-This application also can recommend people what they need to do so they can get their ideal body
+This application also can recommend food and exercise for people what they need to do so they can get their ideal body

 We want to overcome this health problem by providing an application to help people get their ideal body so they can be healthier and be more productive.